TL;DR

 Late or incomplete evidence submission.
 Schemes require evidence within their own deadlines.
 Submitting late or in pieces lets the tenant respond first and frame the dispute.

 Prescribed information defects.
-Where the landlord’s deposit protection paperwork has issues — late protection, missing certificate, no re-service at periodic conversion — the tenant gains leverage that often results in full deposit return regardless of the underlying deduction merits.
+When the protection paperwork has problems, late protection, a missing certificate, no re-service at periodic conversion, the tenant gains leverage that often returns the full deposit regardless of how sound the underlying deduction was.

-The takeaway from this landlord deposit deduction guide is that most of these failure modes are preventable with the right documentation chain in place from the start: an AIIC-accredited check-in inventory, a mid-term inspection at the 6-12 month mark, and a check-out report that explicitly cross-references the check-in.
-The cost of all three is a fraction of a single failed adjudication claim.
+Most of these are preventable with the right documentation chain from day one: an AIIC-accredited check-in inventory, a mid-term inspection around the 6-12 month mark, and a check-out report that explicitly cross-references the check-in.
+All three together cost a fraction of a single failed adjudication.

-For how long landlords can hold a deposit after tenancy ends and how prescribed-information deadlines interact, see the deposit-hold timing guide and the wider London tenancy deposit protection guide.
+For how long a landlord can hold a deposit after a tenancy ends, and how that interacts with prescribed-information deadlines, see the deposit-hold timing guide and the wider London tenancy deposit protection guide.

 FAQ